kelsiebesingeryeh/flashcards-starter/README.md

 The spec for this project can be found [here](https://frontend.turing.io/projects/flash-cards.html).

 ## Prerequisites
+1. Fork repo
-1. Cloned the repo down
+2. Cloned the repo down
-2. Run npm install
+3. Run npm install
-3. In ther terminal, run node index.js
+4. In the terminal, run node index.js via the command line
-4. Play the game!
+5. Play the game!

 ### Using the App